deceir/BDLang/README.md

 ## What This Tool Does

-After each patch, the JP client replaces or invalidates the English language file.
+After each patch, the client replaces or invalidates the English language file when playing on non-English servers.
 This tool automates the manual process by:

 1. Fetching the official manifest file.